molstar/molstar/docs/v6-architecture.md

 ### 10.2 Technical phases

 Keep the major workstreams in separate PRs.
 Each phase ends with a working build; validate compiled packages and source-based app bundles throughout.

+Coordinate the [rendering-backend workstream](v6-webgpu.md#6-minimal-implementation-sequence) with dependency cleanup and packaging, and validate its contracts before freezing the v6 graphics API.

 | Phase | Work and exit condition |
 | --- | --- |